 A Bulletin of Weekly News and Analysis from the Thomas B. Fordham Institute

-This week on The Education Gadfly Show Podcast: Fordham's hostile takeover
+This week on The Education Gadfly Show Podcast: The haute couture of pop culture

 The Education Gadfly Show Podcast

 In a guest editorial here last week, Sol Stern observed that New York State had significantly raised the bar for meeting proficiency requirements on state tests and that fewer students are meeting the new standard ("The testing mess," August 5, 2010).
 Seeking to parlay that into a wholesale attack on New York City's progress since Mayor Bloomberg took over in 2002, Stern and Diane Ravitch have launched several recent broadsides.
 The facts tell a different story, however.

 It's no secret that many states have low standards; and the gap between "proficiency" on state tests and on the National Assessment of Educational Progress (NAEP) exams is typically very large.
 Mayor Bloomberg pointed that out in a 2006 op-ed with Jeb Bush, and recommended that the "well-respected NAEP…should become an official benchmark for evaluating states' standards."
 So NYS did the right thing in raising standards.
 But that doesn't erase the fact that, by multiple measures, NYC has made substantial progress.

 Let's start with NAEP, the "gold standard."
 In fourth grade, on the Mayor's watch, NYC has made big gains—11 scale-score points in English and 11 in math.
 The percentage of kids proficient in math went from 21 percent to 35 percent—a 67 percent increase—and the percentage proficient in English went from 19 percent to 29 percent—a 53 percent jump.
 Indeed, NYC's performance now matches that of the entire nation in fourth grade, even though NYC serves a much more challenging population.
 That's called "closing the achievement gap."